Berkeley CA

 Dr Jack Scannell is best known for his work to diagnose the causes of the progressive decline in R&D productivity in the drug and biotechnology industry.
 He coined the term “Eroom’s Law” (from computer science’s “Moore’s Law” spelled backwards) to describe the contrast between falling biopharma R&D output efficiency since 1950 in the face of spectacular gains in basic science and in the brute force efficiency of the scientific activities on which drug discovery is generally believed to depend.
 His work has considered the contributions of scientific, economic, regulatory, and organisational factors.
 Recently, he has focused on the predictive validity of screening and disease models in drug R&D, which constitute perhaps the major productivity bottleneck.
 Dr Scannell is currently the CEO of Etheros Pharmaceuticals Corp.
 Etheros is developing small molecule enzyme mimetics, based on fullerene chemistry, for age-related and neurodegenerative diseases.
 He is an Associate of the Department of Science, Technology, and Innovation Studies at Edinburgh University.
 He led Discovery Biology at e-Therapeutics PLC, an Oxford-based biotech firm.
 He has experience in drug and biotech investment at UBS and at Sanford Bernstein where he ran the European Healthcare teams.
 He has a Ph.D. in neuroscience from Oxford University and a degree in medical sciences from Cambridge University.

 Nathan Price is a scientist and entrepreneur with extensive experience in systems biology and biomedical research.
-He is the Chief Scientific Officer at Thorne and the Co-Director and Professor at the Buck Institute for Research on Aging.
+He is the Chief Scientific Officer at Thorne and the Co-Director of the Center for Human Healthspan and Professor at the Buck Institute for Research on Aging.
 Nathan’s work focuses on leveraging multi-omics data, AI, and personalized health strategies to optimize human longevity and disease prevention.
 His research spans computational biology, precision medicine, and the development of interventions to promote healthy aging.
 Through his leadership in both academia and industry, he aims to transform healthcare by advancing science-driven approaches to longevity and well-being.

 Xiaoxi Wei is an entrepreneur, scientist, and inventor specializing in biomimetic nanoscience and biopreservation for regenerative medicine.
 She is the founder and CEO of X-Therma, a pioneering company developing breakthrough ice prevention technologies to enable organ preservation and transplantation.
 With a vision to make "on-demand organs" a reality, Xiaoxi has dedicated her career to advancing cryopreservation and regenerative medicine.
 Her scientific expertise lies in supramolecular assembly and biomimetic chemistry.
 A recognized leader in her field, Xiaoxi has served as a healthcare advisor for the UC Regents Working Group on Innovation Transfer and Entrepreneurship, a scientific advisor to the Life Extension Foundation, and Vice Chair of the Younger Chemists Committee of the American Chemical Society.
 As a distinguished member of the RULEBREAKER Society in Germany, she continues to push the boundaries of science and innovation to revolutionize organ transplantation and regenerative medicine.